Dodgers fan rushes field to propose to girlfriend, gets pummeled by security

 The fan later identified himself as Ricardo Juarez and confirmed on Instagram that his proposal was accepted.

-“She said YES,” he captioned the post, which included a photo of he and his fiancée Ramona Saavedra.
+“She said YES,” he captioned the post, which included a photo of him and his fiancée Ramona Saavedra.

 Saavedra, too, shared the news on Instagram.

-“Tad bit extreme … but he’s a LEO what can you expect,” she wrote.
-“And of course I said YES!”
+“Tad bit extreme … but he’s an LEO what can you expect,” she wrote.
+“And of course, I said YES!”

 The Dodgers defeated the Arizona Diamondbacks 8-2 on Thursday night.